 Permitting staff are ready to assist you at any stage in your permitting process.
 They can provide an overview of permitting requirements to those just getting started.
 And they can review permit applications for those that already know what permits are needed and have plans that are ready for review.

 Permit fees are paid upon submission of your permit application.
 When your plans have been checked for compliance with all appropriate building codes and regulations, there may be additional fees, depending on the type and scope of the project.
-You can pay with cash, check or credit card (must be visa or master card).
+You can pay with cash, check or credit card (Visa or MasterCard accepted).

 You can now begin construction.
 Your approved plans, job card and any other documents your received must be posted on the job site in an easily visible location.
 The job card will be used by the inspector to record progress on the required inspections.
 The set of plans will be used to verify that all construction is in compliance with the approved plans.
 The job card and plans must be kept on-site and available for the inspector’s use.